Back to Home

 Concerning Practices

-• May preserve data after deletion for legal, safety or investigatory reasons
+• Preserves data after account deletion for legal, safety, and integrity reasons (retention/backups)

 Personal Data Types